dshcheung/WDI_HK_9/01-workflow/terminal-navigating-the-file-system-lesson/readme.md

 So, 755 in UNIX permissions means 'I don't mind if other people read or run this file, but only I should be able to modify it' while 777 means 'everyone has full access to this file'

-## Customize The terminal - Demo (15 mins)
+## Customize The terminal - Demo

-#### When using bashrc
+#### When using zshrc

 When a terminal session starts, there are some configurations read at the start of the session.
 The configuration is written in a file that has a specific name.
-As we run `bash`, the file name for this type of shell is called `.bashrc` and is located in the user folder, so every user for the same machine can have different configurations. `rc` stands for "Run Control" and is an old Unix convention.
+As we run `zsh`, the file name for this type of shell is called `.zshrc` and is located in the user folder, so every user for the same machine can have different configurations. `rc` stands for "Run Control" and is an old Unix convention.

-If you open the file `.bashrc` using the command `subl ~/.bashrc`, you'll see your own config file for bash.
+If you open the file `.zshrc` using the command `subl ~/.zshrc`, you'll see your own config file for bash.

 You can add code to this file and it will be parsed and/or executed every time you open a new window/tab.
 You can add custom commands, aliases, redefine your path etc.

 One of the most important params in this file is the `$PATH` definition, let's see what this is about in the next section.

 #### $PATH

 You’ll hear about _shell path_ (or $PATH) when working with the command line.
 The _shell path_ in OS X (or Linux) refers to a list of folders in the file system that contains files or executables that will be used by certain applications and programs.

-The $PATH is useful in a way that you will not need to type to absolute path  of a command if the folder where this command is contained is already in the path.
+The `$PATH` is useful in a way that you will not need to type to absolute path  of a command if the folder where this command is contained is already in the path.

 When a command is typed in the terminal, as search will be performed by the OS to see if the command exists in the folders referenced by the path.